 Black gum does not usually require much pruning to maintain the tree beyond the standard care of removing parts that have become dead, damaged, or diseased.

 - The forest tent caterpillar (Malacosoma disstria) will chomp away at the leaves and cause defoliation.
 You can try organic controls like Bacillus thuringiensis var. kurstaki, neem oil, and spinosad.
 You can remove affected branches and get rid of nests and eggs.
 If the problem persists and is extensive, call your local extension service to find appropriate insecticides for your area.

 - Sapsuckers are a type of bird that peck holes into the trunk to reach the sap.
-Our Forestry Guide, Steve Nix, suggests that you can wrap the areas of the trunk where they attack in burlap, or you can use a deterrent that is formulated for sapsuckers.
+You can wrap the areas of the trunk where they attack in burlap, or you can use a deterrent that is formulated for sapsuckers.

 - Sourgum scale (Chionaspis nyssae) and other scales and tupelo leafminer (Antispila nysaefoliella).

 - Cankers can result when fungi start growing on a dead branch.
 Take out the affected branch to help curb the spread of the fungus.

-- Heartrot, according to our Forestry Guide Steve Nix, happens after your tree has had open wounds occur in the trunk.
+- Heartrot happens after your tree has had open wounds occur in the trunk.
 Fungi invade and over time cause the wood to rot and decay.
 You will need to watch the tree over time to see how extensive the damage becomes.